H-IAAC/WorldMachine/experiments/reports/Toy1D - Experiment0 - Protocol Test.md

 It's also the proposed architecture and protocol of this project.
 The architecture is a transform-based model, that operates in "latent world states", vectors that encode the state of the world model at each instant.
 At each step, the model predicts the next latent world state using the previous one, conditioned on sensorial data.

 The core of the model consists of transform blocks.
-These can be of type "State" for blocks that process only the latent state without sensorial data, "\<sensorial Data Dimension Name\>" for blocks that use a sensorialsensorial dimension, and "<State Input>" for blocks that use the state itself at the beginning of the time step as sensorial input.
+These can be of type "State" for blocks that process only the latent state without sensorial data, "Sensorial Data Channel Name" for blocks that use a sensorial channel, and "State Input" for blocks that use the state itself at the beginning of the time step as sensorial input.

 ### State Discovery